 My gynecologist told me to do “Kegels”.
 I do them every day, but I am not sure if they help to improve my leakage?
 What is going on?

 Kegels or a pelvic floor contraction are important to strengthen and maintain good function of the pelvic floor including improving incontinence.
 However, research shows 40% of women perform Kegels incorrectly and can promote more leakage!
 Many women who have leakage with coughing, laughing, sneezing have an altered pattern of contracting their pelvic floor muscles.
 Believe it or not, too much pelvic muscle activation can promote incontinence.
 Pelvic floor PT can teach you to re-train your pelvic muscles to properly coordinate a contraction to eliminate or minimize most types of urinary incontinence.

 Dr. Amanda Heritage, PT, DPT is the owner of Breathe Life Physical Therapy & Wellness, LLC located in Collingswood, NJ.
-She has been practicing physical therapy for 9 years with a strong focus on pelvic health.
-She enjoys encouraging women and men about pelvic therapy as a treatment option for those suffering with pelvic pain, incontinence or constipation.
+She enjoys encouraging women about pelvic therapy as a treatment option for those suffering with pelvic pain, incontinence or constipation.